axr167/interview-prep/technical-rounds/00-Graphs/README.md

 # Questions:

-### 1. Find shortest path in a graph with multiple sources and multiple destonations
+### 1. Shortest path problem 1

+**Given multiple sources and multiple destinations find shortest path between any source and destination**

 1. What if there are multiple destinations?